West Australian Football League: Effect of VFL expansion and the AFL

+In 2019 the WAFL expanded to a 10-club competition, with the introduction of West Coast Eagles Reserves.

 Future

-While the WAFL has not been as keen as the SANFL to include teams from other states, there have been proposals to include teams from regions unwanted by the AFL, and to serve as a second-tier national league.
+While the WAFL has not been as keen as the SANFL to include teams from other states, there have been proposals to include teams from regions unwanted by the AFL, and even to serve as a second-tier national league.

 The most pushed for expansion team was to be from Darwin, Northern Territory, formed as a representative club of the Northern Territory Football League, however the NT team opted to join the Queensland Australian Football League for the 2009 season, and moved to the newly created North East Australian Football League in 2011 after the top divisions of the Queensland AFL and AFL Canberra merged.

-In 2019 the WAFL partnered with the West Australian Women's Football League to create a new women's state league, the WAFL Women's.
+In 2019, the WAFL partnered with the West Australian Women's Football League to create a new women's state league, the WAFL Women's.
 The league is run adjacent to the WAFL premiership.

 Awards and records

 Awards

 The following awards are or were awarded each season: